 Melanoma is a type of skin cancer.
 It develops in the skin cells called melanocytes and usually occurs on parts of the body that have been overexposed to the sun.
 Rare melanomas can also start inside the eye or in a part of the skin or body that has never been exposed to the sun, such as the mucous membrane (e.g. sinuses, digestive tract, genitals), the soles of the feet or palms of the hands and under the nails.

-Melanoma is one of the least common skin cancers.
-However, it is one of the most serious types because it is more likely to spread to other parts of the body, especially if not detected early.
-If melanoma is found early, treatment is often successful.
+Although it is one of the less common types of skin cancer, melanoma is considered the most serious types of skin cancer because it is more likely to spread to other parts of the body, especially if not detected early.
+The earlier melanoma is found, the more successful treatment is likely to be.

 On this page you will find information on: